 The frackers at Preston New Road might have hoped that their completion of the well would have disheartened campaigners, but it is clear that instead they’ve become even more determined.

 A new umbrella group, United Resistance, has planned continuous weeks of action right up until the end of June.
 I’m already planning my next visit for June, for Green Party Week, and Reclaim the Power week at the end of that month is promising to be huge.

 With renewable energy racing onwards, and the focus of most of the rest of the world’s energy policies, there’s good reason for that focused effort.

 But my visit to Preston New Road raised one final question – still outstanding from my last visit there: where’s Jeremy Corbyn?
 Protectors were disappointed that he still hasn’t visited the site, and asked me to ask the question again.

 With or without him, this can be the year when we kill off any idea of fracking in England – joining Wales, Scotland, France, Germany, Bulgaria, the US states of Maryland and New York, in banning fracking.

 Natalie Bennett is the former leader of the Green Party.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.